-Cost of Hybrid Cloud product revenues represented 50% of product revenues for the first quarter of fiscal 2023, compared to 45% for the first quarter of fiscal 2022.
-Materials costs represented 93% of cost of Hybrid Cloud product revenues for the first quarter of fiscal 2023, compared to 91% of the corresponding period of fiscal 2022.
+Cost of Hybrid Cloud product revenues represented 50% of product revenues for the second quarter and first six months of fiscal 2023 compared to 46% and 45% for the corresponding periods of fiscal 2022.
+Materials costs represented 95% and 94% of cost of Hybrid Cloud product revenues for the second quarter and first six months of fiscal 2023, respectively, compared to 92% and 91% for the corresponding periods of fiscal 2022.

-Materials costs increased by approximately \$57 million in the first quarter of fiscal 2023, compared to the corresponding period of the prior year, reflecting the increases in product revenues, the mix of systems sold, and higher component and freight costs as a result of COVID-19 related supply chain challenges.
+Materials costs increased by approximately \$54 million and \$126 million in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year, reflecting the increases in product revenues, the mix of systems sold, and higher component and freight costs as a result of COVID-19 related supply chain challenges.

-Hybrid Cloud product gross margins decreased by approximately six percentage points in the first quarter of fiscal 2023 compared to the corresponding period of the prior year, primarily due to the increase in component and freight costs and, to a lesser extent, the adverse impact of fluctuations in foreign currency exchange rates.
-These decreases were partially offset by the mix of systems sold, including a higher mix of all-flash array systems which have higher margins than hybrid systems.
+Hybrid Cloud product gross margins decreased by approximately four percentage points and five percentage points in the second quarter and first six months of fiscal 2023, respectively, compared to the corresponding periods of the prior year, primarily due to the impact of higher component and freight costs, and the adverse impacts of fluctuations in foreign currency exchange rates on product revenues.